dimpase/M2/Project:-Numerical-Decomposition.md

 ## Project Description

-Give a variety embedded in a product of projective spaces that is given by a system of multihomogeneous polynomial equations, we would like to decribe it using (collections) of _witness sets_.
+Give a variety embedded in a product of projective spaces that is given by a system of multihomogeneous polynomial equations, we would like to describe it using (collections) of _witness sets_.
 (A _witness set_ is a cornerstone concept of _numerical algebraic geometry_.)

 The current plan is to
 * implement most of the tools described in [1],
-* revamp the current implementation (in `NumericalAlgebraicGeometry` package) of decomposition the case of ambient affine/projective space (a single factor case) using _u_-generation in [2],
+* revamp the current implementation (in `NumericalAlgebraicGeometry` package) of decomposition in the case of ambient affine/projective space (a single factor case) using _u_-generation in [2],
 * work on multiprojective _u_-generation in [2].

 ### Examples